DOAJ/doaj-kit/building-blocks/logotype.md

 category: building-block
 ---

-⟶ [Download](../img/blocks/doaj-logotype.zip) all four variations of the logotype in SVG.
+⟶ [Download](../img/blocks/doaj-logotype.zip) all four variations of the logo in SVG.

 Please make sure to **always** leave white space around the logotype: the exclusion zone should measure about half of the height of the **O** in _DOAJ_.

-The logotype should only be displayed in either of the four following variations:
+It should only be displayed in either of the four following variations:

 1. Black (`#000`) on white (`#FFF`)
 2. White (`#FFF`) on black (`#000`)